-All causes for Any Material Changes from Period to Period of the FS are discussed in the management discussion and notes to the consolidated financial statements.
+All causes for Any Material Changes from Period to Period of the FS are discussed Part III - Results of Operations above and in the management discussion and notes to the consolidated financial statements.

 (viii) Seasonal Aspects that has Material effect on the FS.